wyppeter/bbum/README.md

 This package was created by Peter Y. Wang (@wyppeter) in David Bartel’s lab in the Whitehead Institute.
-For more details on the theoretical basis, usage, and benchmarking of the package, refer to the preprint at:
+For more details on the theoretical basis, usage, and benchmarking of the package, refer to the paper at:

 > Wang PY, Bartel DP.
-2022.
+2023.
 A statistical approach for identifying
 > primary substrates of ZSWIM8-mediated microRNA degradation in
-> small-RNA sequencing data. *bioRxiv*. <doi:10.1101/2022.02.17.480958>
+> small-RNA sequencing data. *BMC Bioinformatics* **24**:195.
+> <doi:10.1186/s12859-023-05306-z>

 References: